Rapiddot/seedboxes_docs/docs/howtos/How_to_use_Jackett_with_Sonarr.md

 ### **Sonarr**

 Assuming you have being already using the Sonarr app, this guide will only show how to add and use the custom indexer.
-However, if you are new here, there is an excellent [guide](https://community.seedboxes.cc/articles/how-to-setup-sonarr) regarding the installation and proper setting up of the app.

 At the main page of Sonarr, click **Settings** icon and you will be redirected to the first tab (Media management)